-Established linear cluster situated off the A76 to the north of the settlement of Mauchline.

-- The current built cluster contains a total of 11 residential units. - There is limited capacity for further development to the south west, within Site A, B and C, as identified. - Site A has the capacity for a single unit, as approved through planning consent 23/0489/PP. - Site B wholly encompasses Site A and has planning permission in principle for residential use (22/0315/PPP).
-Site B has capacity for 2 units, if Site A excluded from its extents then a single unit. - Site C has a capacity for 2 units. - Surrounding Landscape is agricultural. - The site is well connected in terms of the surrounding road network.
+- Established linear cluster situated off the A76 to the north of the settlement of Mauchline. - The current built cluster contains a total of 11 residential units. - There is limited capacity for further development to the south west, within Site A and B, as identified. - Site B has capacity for 1 unit, as the area to the east is at the time of writing this guidance under construction (a single unit). - Site B has a capacity for 2 units. - Surrounding Landscape is agricultural. - The site is well connected in terms of the surrounding road network. - For clarity, the Council will only consider development within Site B to be acceptable, if Site A is developed - otherwise this development will be separated from the original cluster.

 Note: Any further additions to this cluster, situated outwith the site boundary delineated here will not be supported by the Council.
 The most appropriate site(s) for development has been identified.
-If Sites A, B and C are built out, then the cluster will have reached its maximum capacity of 15 units.
+If Sites A and B are built out, then the cluster will have reached its maximum capacity of 15 units.

-- Cluster hosts a mix of dwelling typologies - Terraced dwellings are mostly single storey, with two-storey units at either end opening and closing the terraces open gable pitched roofs and grey slating tiles and chimney stacks - Detached are single storey bungalows with a mix of roof finishes, including: front projecting gable with hip and valley roof; open gable roof hosting gabled dormer and traditional cottage features - Existing dwellings host a range of finishes, but generally the more established dwellings have: cream/beige render, white upvc windows and doors, stone cills, stone quoins and basecourse, grey slate roofs as well as mixed boundary treatments along front curtilages, including hedging and low timber fence.
+- Cluster hosts a mix of dwelling typologies. - Terraced dwellings are mostly single storey, with two-storey units at either end opening and closing the terraces open gable pitched roofs and grey slating tiles and chimney stacks. - Detached are single storey bungalows with a mix of roof finishes, including: front projecting gable with hip and valley roof; open gable roof hosting gabled dormer and traditional cottage features. - Existing dwellings host a range of finishes, but generally the more established dwellings have: cream/beige render, white upvc windows and doors, stone cills, stone quoins and basecourse, grey slate roofs as well as mixed boundary treatments along front curtilages, including hedging and low timber fence.

-- A degree of flexibility in terms of proposed housetypes may be acceptable, subject to appropriate design detached and terraced. - Single storey dwellings preferable in landscape terms to reduce visual impact of the expansion of this cluster The existing roofline of dwellings should be maintained by any proposal - Natural screening, particularly to the south of Site A and B and east and south of Site C, must be incorporated to minimise visual impacts - Hedging and natural boundary treatment methods within the front curtilage are also recommended, although traditional stone-built walls would also be acceptable - Any proposed dwellings must be of a scale and footprint in-keeping with that of the existing units. - Modern rendered finishes may be acceptable, if in-keeping with the stylings of existing residential units - Site A, B and C are found within the extents of Crosshands Heath Local Nature Conservation Site.
-The Proposal will need to accord with the requirements of Policy NE5: Protection of Areas of Nature Conservation Interest.
-Given the development of the site may detrimentally impact this LNCS, a Biodiversity Report will be required to be submitted with any planning application. - Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3
+- A degree of flexibility in terms of proposed housetypes may be acceptable, subject to appropriate design detached and terraced. - Single storey dwellings preferable in landscape terms to reduce visual impact of the expansion of this cluster The existing roofline of dwellings should be maintained by any proposal . - Natural screening, particularly to the south of Site A and east and south of Site B, must be incorporated to minimise visual impacts - Hedging and natural boundary treatment methods within the front curtilage are also recommended, although traditional stone-built walls would also be acceptable. - Any proposed dwellings must be of a scale and footprint in-keeping with that of the existing units. - Modern rendered finishes may be acceptable, if in-keeping with the stylings of existing residential units. - Site A and B are found within the extents of Crosshands Heath Local Nature Conservation Site, specifically within habitat identified as (B2.2 Neutral Grassland [Semi-Improved] and A1.1.1 Broadleaved Woodland [Semi-Natural]).
+The Proposal will need to accord with the requirements of Policy NE5: Protection of Areas of Nature Conservation Interest, alongside other natural environment policies, including NE1, NE4 and NE8.
+Given the development of the site may detrimentally impact this LNCS, a Biodiversity Report will be required to be submitted with any planning application. - Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3. - The loss of trees should be avoided, however, where loss is unavoidable trees must be replaced in an appropriate location, utilising appropriate species and achieving the largest trees possible for the site.